cifanip/quantitative-finance/cases/06_LSTM/index.md

 where $z$ is a binary variable that takes value $1$ in the event $y_{t+1} > 0$ and $0$ otherwise.
 A learned distribution brings more value to the forecast.
 One not only predicts a future movement, but also the spread in the prediction.

 The success of a forecast is often determined by the quality of intput data, rather than by the particular detials of the network architecture.
 Preprocessing is, in fact, a crucial step and raw squential data is seldom used.
 Methods to prepare input data are numerous and among these are filtering, convolutional neural networks, autoencoders and many others.
-Perhaps an interesting approach is persistent homology (see dedicated section here), where key topological structures are extracted from data.
+Perhaps an interesting approach is persistent homology (see dedicated section here: [notes on persistent homology](https://github.com/cifanip/quantitative-finance/tree/main/cases/05_persistent_homology/)), where key topological structures are extracted from data.